Yandex Cloud

 • What's next

-In this tutorial, you will create a YDB database in Yandex Cloud and run a simple query to it using the Yandex Cloud management console or command line tools.
+In this tutorial, you will create a YDB database in Yandex Cloud and run a simple query against it using the Yandex Cloud management console or command line tools.

-You can also work with a Yandex Managed Service for YDB DB through:
+You can also work with a Yandex Managed Service for YDB database through:

 • YDB SDK